DuoResp Spiromax (Budesonide And Formoterol Fumarate Dihydrate)

 Who Should Not Take DuoResp Spiromax

-Do not use if you are allergic to formoterol, budesonide, or any ingredients in the medication.
-Children under 18 years should not use this medication.
+Do not use if you have a known allergy to budesonide, formoterol, or any other ingredients in this medication.

 Medical Conditions to Discuss

-Tell your doctor if you have thyroid or adrenal gland problems, diabetes, heart problems, liver problems, tuberculosis, low potassium levels, or any current infections.
-This medication may hide signs of infection.
+Inform your doctor if you have thyroid or adrenal gland issues, diabetes, heart problems, liver issues, tuberculosis, or low potassium levels.

 Pregnancy and Breastfeeding